Moving Quotes: When Cheaper Isn’t Always Better

 Moving blankets are also a huge factor in making your move a seamless experience.
 Bedbugs and other pests make their way into your home through dirty and overused moving blankets and supplies.
 We thoroughly inspect and wash blankets and moving materials daily.
 This is something FlatRate holds to a higher standard but other companies may not.

 The interior and quality of moving trucks being used by a company are important as well.
 We make sure trucks are regularly inspected to be free of pests as well as in good working order.
 This can make the difference between a smooth and a nightmare of a move.
 The worst possible scenario is a truck breaking down and you being left with the bill.
 There’s no telling how much this will add to your final cost.

 Worst Case Scenario:

-In worst-case scenarios, but surprisingly common, moving companies will cancel your move all together (often on the day of or day before the move) because they received a bigger job.
-When there aren’t enough trucks to make both moves happen the less expensive one could be canceled last minute leaving you, the client, high and dry.
+In worst-case scenarios, but surprisingly common, moving companies will cancel your move altogether (often on the day of or the day before the move) because they received a bigger job.
+When there aren’t enough tracks to make both moves happen the less expensive one could be canceled last minute leaving you, the client, high and dry.

 3. Hidden Fees

 Hidden costs and fees act as a great segue from the last section.
 While you may receive an initial quote, there are a variety of factors that could increase the price of your move on move day with no other options.
 Some of these include: